-You may not feel like celebrating with a cake and confetti, but recognizing your own successes can be a very powerful weapon against depression’s negative weight.
+You may not feel like celebrating with a cake and confetti, but recognizing your own successes can be a powerful tool for depression’s negative weight.

-The memory of a job well-done may be especially powerful against negative talk and overgeneralization.
+The memory of a job well done may be especially powerful against unhelpful self-talk and overgeneralization.

-If depressive symptoms disrupt your daily routine, setting a gentle schedule may help you feel in control.
-But these plans don’t have to map out an entire day.
+If depressive symptoms disrupt your daily routine, a gentle schedule may help you feel in control.
+These plans don’t have to map out an entire day.

-Depression can push you to give into your fatigue.
-It may feel more powerful than happy emotions.
+Depression can push you to give in to your fatigue.
+It may feel more powerful than preferred emotions.

-Try to push back and do something you love — something that’s relaxing, but energizing.
+Try to push back and do something you love — something that’s pleasurable or meaningful.
 It could be playing an instrument, painting, hiking, or biking.

-Music may be especially beneficial when performed in group settings, such as a musical ensemble or band.
+Music can be especially beneficial when performed in group settings, such as a musical ensemble or band.

 You can also reap some of the same rewards simply by listening.

-Depression can tempt you to isolate yourself and withdraw from your friends and family, but face-to-face time can help wash away those tendencies.
+Depression can tempt you to isolate yourself and withdraw from people you love and trust, but face-to-face time can help wash away those tendencies.

 If you’re unable to spend time together in person, phone calls or video chats can also be helpful.

-Research also shows doing new things can improve your overall well-being and strengthen your social relationships.
+Doing new things can feel rewarding and may improve your overall well-being and strengthen your social relationships.

-To reap these benefits, consider trying a new sport, taking a creative class, or learning a new cooking technique.
+To reap these benefits, consider trying a new sport, creative class, or cooking technique.

 You may be used to receiving help from friends, but reaching out and providing help may actually improve your mental health more.

-What’s more, writing down your gratitude — including writing notes to others — can be particularly meaningful.
+What’s more, writing down your gratitude — including in notes to others — can be particularly meaningful.

 There’s no magic diet that will treat depression.
-But what you put into your body can have a real and significant impact on the way you feel.
+But what you put into your body can have a real and significant effect on the way you feel.